What are fixed income or bond funds?

 Inflation-protected bond ETFs invest in government bonds and are routinely adjusted for inflation.

 You can use just a few funds to complete the bond portion of your portfolio.
 Each of these ETFs and index funds gives you access to a wide variety of bonds in a single, diversified fund.

-- View the Vanguard Total Bond Market ETF, which holds about 10,157 domestic investment-grade bonds.
+- View the Vanguard Total Bond Market ETF, which holds more than 10,000 domestic investment-grade bonds.

-- View the Vanguard Total International Bond ETF, which holds more than 6,427 bonds from both developed and emerging non-U.S. markets.
+- View the Vanguard Total International Bond ETF, which holds around 7,000 bonds from both developed and emerging non-U.S. markets.

-- View the Vanguard Total International Bond Index Fund, which holds about 6,427 non-U.S. bonds.
+- View the Vanguard Total International Bond Index Fund, which holds around 7,000 non-U.S. bonds.

 For more information about Vanguard funds and ETFs, visit vanguard.com to obtain a prospectus or, if available, a summary prospectus.
 Investment objectives, risks, charges, expenses, and other important information about a fund are contained in the prospectus; read and consider it carefully before investing.